 Nyss is a custom software platform for the collection, management and analysis of community-based surveillance (CBS) data.
 It is tailored to the needs of the International Red Cross and Red Crescent Movement.

-The platform supports volunteers, staff and delegates—from local to global levels—in decision-making for epidemic response based on reliable information.
+Nyss supports volunteers, staff and delegates—from local to global levels—in decision-making for epidemic response based on reliable information.
 This ultimately helps us prevent and prepare for potential outbreaks and health emergencies, and enables efficient and relevant response to them.

 Nyss is a cloud-based solution running on Microsoft Azure.
 The application itself is running on an Azure Web App, and so is the internal API (Report API).
 Asynchronous communication between components of the system is facilitated through message queues on an Azure Service Bus.
 Nyss depends on a physical SMS gateway to relay SMS messages to the cloud.

-The SMS reports are received by a public facing Function app that puts the messages on a queue.
+The SMS reports are received by a public facing Function app that puts the messages in a queue.
 These messages are then read by an internal Function app that posts an HTTP request to the internal Report API, which parses and validates the reports.
 A feedback SMS is sent to the data collector who sent the report.
 The feedback SMS is sent through the physical SMS gateway through an email-to-SMS service that the gateway provides.

 If the report received is parsed and validated successfully, an alert is triggered based on rules specified on a project basis through the Nyss application.
 When alerts are triggered, notifications are sent as SMS and/or email, depending on configurations specified on a project basis in the Nyss application.
 In the event that an alert has not been handled within 24 hours, an email is sent to the manager.